 Even if the patient has contracted the virus, the antibody test result may be negative if it is performed too soon, or the body has not yet produced measurable quantities of antibodies.
 At the active, infectious stage of the illness, the best test method is to diagnose the virus from a sample taken from the patient’s nasal cavity.
 If symptoms persist, the test taken from a sample of the mucous membranes in the nasal cavity can become unreliable, but antibodies may give an indication of the viral infection.
 After an infection, the antibodies are likely to be present for months, maybe years, but this is not yet known in the case of the new coronavirus.

 How and when is an antibody test performed?

-Antibody tests can be used as part of an assessment by a doctor to support the diagnosis of persistent respiratory tract infections, suspected to be caused by the coronavirus, when at least 10 days have passed since the onset of the symptoms.
+Antibody tests can be used as part of an assessment by a doctor to support the diagnosis of persistent respiratory tract infections, suspected to be caused by the coronavirus, when at least 14 days have passed since the onset of the symptoms.
 All positive antibody test results of patients experiencing respiratory tract symptoms are confirmed by testing a sample taken from the nasal cavity in order to exclude a coronavirus infection at the infectious stage.
-The experimental use of the tests will provide valuable additional information about the presence of antibodies at various stages of the infection.

 Price and results of antibody test